GiantCroissant-Lunar/lunar-snake-hub/README.md

 # lunar-snake-hub

-**Central hub for lunar-snake projects** - Single source of truth for specs, agent rules, build components, and shared infrastructure.
+**Central hub for lunar-snake projects** - Single source of truth for specs, agent rules, and shared infrastructure.

 ## 🎯 Purpose